taniarascia/taniarascia.com/content/posts/2015-10-07-easiest-flex-grid-ever/2015-10-07-easiest-flex-grid-ever.md

   - flex
 ---

-The Flexbox layout module is good news for web developers everywhere.
+The flexbox layout module is good news for web developers everywhere.
 [The part where all major browsers now support it](http://caniuse.com/#feat=flexbox) is even better news.
 A lot of fantastic resources, documentation and tutorials have sprung up lately.
 [Solved by Flexbox](https://philipwalton.github.io/solved-by-flexbox/) is one of my favorites.

 In the past I used very simple CSS float grids for website templating, but Flexbox is even better, and much simpler.
 In this quick tutorial, I will show you how to create an extremely simple, infinitely scalable responsive grid.